 Brendan manages the Archives for Democracy Now!
 He attended the School of Visual Arts and received a BA in English Literature and Media Studies from the University of New Mexico.
 He worked as a video librarian for Black Entertainment Television in 1998 and then moved to Public Broadcasting Service in Alexandria, VA, where he worked as the library media coordinator.
 In 2006, Brendan earned a Master’s in Library Information Science at Pratt Institute, while working as the Senior Archivist for the United Nations Children’s Fund (UNICEF) in New York City.

 Miriam Barnard has worked with Democracy Now! since 2009.
-She has over a decade of nonprofit leadership and fundraising experience and has been proud to help grow the capacity of social justice organizations in New York City and across the country.
+She has over a decade of nonprofit leadership and fundraising experience and has been proud to help grow the capacity of social justice organizations across the country.

 Ariel Boone got her start counting characters long before Twitter existed, when she placed eleventh in California’s state spelling bee in 2001.
 Much later, she relocated to New York from Oakland, California to lead Democracy Now!'s social media efforts.
 Ariel has previously consulted for U.S. Senate campaigns and national nonprofits on digital strategy.
 She's worked on two presidential campaigns, two congressional campaigns, an assembly race and a school bond measure, and she actively participates in pun competitions.
 She attained her Bachelors of Arts in Music and Political Economics from the University of California, Berkeley.